Guide To Life Insurance

 If you prefer to avoid discussing your health, there are ‘Over 50’ policies with guaranteed acceptance.
 They are obviously significantly more expensive, and for example may not cover deaths in the first year or two of the policy.

 If you have a problem with your insurer, you should always call them first.
 Common problems include delayed or refused payments and surprise charges.
-If the insurer can’t or won’t sort out or at least explain the problem, then you can complain to the Financial Ombudsman Service, or use a tool like Resolver.
+If the insurer can’t or won’t sort out or at least explain the problem, then you can complain to the Financial Ombudsman Service

 Incidentally, if your insurance company goes out of business, the Financial Services Compensation or FSCS will try to find another insurer to take over your policy as well as ensure any ongoing claims are sorted out.